DFDLSchemas/ISO8583/README.md

 ISO8583:1 1987 and ISO8583:1 1993 editions of the specification have been superseded by the ISO8583:1 2003 edition.

 ISO Standards can be obtained in PDF or hard copy formats from the ISO store: http://www.iso.org/iso/home/store.htm

+Please observe the copyright notice within each schema.